ksu-auv-team/sub_utilities/README.md

 If you push a commit to a submodule, it will not ***Automatically*** show up here.
 You need to go into the `submodules/<your-updated-submodule>` directory, do a `git fetch`, then checkout the commit that you want.
 When you then return to the base `sub-utilities` directory, and do a `git status`, you should see it showing that you updated a submodule.
 You can then `git add` and `git commit` that like normal and it will update the `sub-utilities` repo.

+In this repo, we have a few submodules currently:
+ * **ncs-ros** - Legacy Neural Network stuff
+ * **network_wrapper** - The current way we run a neural network
+ * **subdriver** - The state machine and autonomy code
+ * **movement_package** - The wrapper for driving the sub with PWM commands

+### network\_wrapper
+The network wrapper repo is what is in charge of taking the images we publish out from the scripts above and running neural network inference on them.
+It then published back out both the new images with boxes drawn, and the actual detection information.

+#TODO - Link to Tensorflow and Instaliation information

+### subdriver
+Subdriver is what we use to control the high level architechture of the sub.
+It's what we use to control the state machine, write joystick control, publish out health data, etc. This is where you should go to work on new autonomy code changes.

+#TODO - Link to SMACH and show instalation

 ### movement\_package
 Because the movement\_package is inside a catkin\_workspace, we need to initialize it a little bit differently than the others.
 Just run these commands: